Mamoon794/employee-handbook/deliverables/D1/planning.md

 ![](diagram.png)

-This application has a set of high-level components, including the Frontend, Backend, AI Service, Authentication, Vector Database, and Monitoring & Analytics.
-It uses RAG (Retrieval-Augmented Generation) to combine document retrieval with LLMs for more accurate, cited responses.
-Microservices, JWT-based authentication, and CI/CD are also part of the system.
-The app will be deployed on Vercel.
-We’ll use third-party tools like Clerk (auth), Stripe (payments), Firebase (database), Pinecone (vector DB), Sentry (monitoring), and Google Analytics (analytics).
-For AI features, we may integrate LangChain and LLM APIs.
+This application is built with a set of high-level components, including the frontend, backend, AI service, authentication, vector database, and monitoring and analytics.
+It integrates several third-party tools such as Clerk for authentication, Stripe for payments, Firebase for the database, Pinecone for vector storage, Sentry for error monitoring, and Google Analytics for user insights.
+The app uses Retrieval-Augmented Generation (RAG) to enhance LLM responses by combining document retrieval with language models for more accurate, cited answers.
+The app will be hosted on Vercel.

 ---